corawym/PongGame/README.md

 # Pong Game

-A basic pong game using SVGs.
+A pong game using SVGs.
 It is a two players game.
 Player scores when the ball hits on the opposite wall.
 The one who has the paddle at the end wins.

 ## Setup